THE VIRGINIA HAMMILL SIMMS AWARD

-The Virginia Hammill Simms Award is a community-driven award, recognizing the volunteer efforts of individuals contributing to the arts in the Huntsville/Madison County community.
-The award is sponsored and administered by Community Ballet Association, and has been annually awarded since its inception in 1967.
+The Virginia Hammill Simms Award is a community-driven award that recognizes the volunteer efforts of individuals contributing to the arts in the Huntsville/Madison County community.
+The award has been sponsored and administered annually by Community Ballet Association since its inception in 1967.

-In 2015 a new award category was included as part of the Virginia Hammill Simms Awards ceremony.
-The new category is the Katherine & Richard Lester Emerging Arts Contribution Award.
-This new award was created to recognize an individual that is newer to the arts community, but whose volunteer contributions over the past year has made a dramatic impact in the Huntsville/Madison County arts community.
-The new award recognizes young volunteerism in the arts, and in turn encourages the same level of engagement in the arts community.
-Nominees cannot be older than forty (40) years of age, and must have lived in the Huntsville/Madison County area for no less than two (2) years.
+In 2015, a new award was introduced to recognize the volunteer efforts of young people who have made significant contributions to the arts community: The Katherine & Richard Lester Emerging Arts Contribution Award.
+This new award was created to recognize an individual who is new to the arts community but whose volunteer contributions over the past year have had a dramatic impact in the Huntsville/Madison County arts community.
+The new award recognizes young volunteerism in the arts and in turn encourages the same level of engagement in the arts community.
+Nominees must be forty years of age or younger and must have lived in the Huntsville/Madison County area for no less than two years.

-The nomination process for both awards begins six (6) months prior to the awards dinner.
-Nominees are put forward for consideration by arts organizations, and an impartial panel of judges from outside of the state of Alabama select the award recipient.
-Nominees must have lived in the Huntsville/Madison County area for no less than three (3) years for the Virginia Hammill Sims Award, and two (2) years for the Katherine & Richard Lester Award.
-The selection process utilizes criteria focused on selecting the individual who has made the greatest volunteer contribution to the Huntsville/Madison County arts community.
-The prestigious Virginia Hammill Simms Award is presented at an annual dinner held in the spring.
-The event features a program honoring the nominees, and the announcement of the winners of both awards.
+The nomination process for both awards begins six months prior to the awards dinner.
+Nominees are put forward for consideration by local arts organizations, and an impartial panel of judges from outside of the state of Alabama selects the award recipient.
+Nominees must have lived in the Huntsville/Madison County area for no less than three years for the Virginia Hammill Sims Award, and two years for the Katherine & Richard Lester Award.
+The selection process utilizes criteria focused on selecting the individual who has made the most meaningful volunteer contribution to the Huntsville/Madison County arts community.
+The prestigious Virginia Hammill Simms Award is presented at an annual dinner held in the spring and features a program honoring the nominees and the announcement of the winners of both awards.